idaholab/moose/framework/doc/content/source/constraints/MortarScalarBase.md

 field and are coupled to the other components.
 The developer can decide how to organize the coupling and off-diagonal Jacobian terms in a logical way and document this for the user.

-Revise the rest of section; figure out if I assemble the row for each variable, what alpha does, component

-Examples of two schemes
-for decomposing the coupling terms and having multiple scalar variables are contained in the source files of the Tensor Mechanics module test directory located at `modules/tensor_mechanics/test/include/kernels/`.
-The input files `2dscalar.i` and `2dsole.i` are located in `modules/tensor_mechanics/test/tests/lagrangian/cartesian/total/homogenization/scalar_kernel/`.
-The comments within these source files should be consulted to visualize how the rows and columns of the relevant residual and Jacobian contributions are handled.
+An example for decomposing the coupling terms and having multiple scalar variables are contained in the source files of the framework test directory as well as input file `testperiodicsole.i`, with listings below.
+The comments within these header and source files should be consulted to visualize how the rows and columns of the relevant residual and Jacobian contributions are handled.
-TestPeriodicSole

-!listing test/src/constraints/TestPeriodicSole.C id=TPS-residual
+!listing test/include/constraints/TestPeriodicSole.h id=TPS-residual
-         re=TestPeriodicSole::computeScalarQpOffDiagJacobianScalar.*?}
-         caption=Example of a call to `computeScalarQpOffDiagJacobianScalar``.
+         re=/// Test object to illustrate.*?}
+         caption=Decomposition of spatial and scalar variable contributions by x and y components.

 !listing test/tests/mortar/periodic_segmental_constraint/testperiodicsole.i block=Constraints